Artifact EvaluationISSTA 2023

 The evaluation of the artifacts subsequently target three different objectives:

-The default storage for Zenodo is currently limited to 50GB per artifact but can be extended on request Zenodo FAQ - Section Policies.
-Still, please keep the size reasonably small to support reviewers in the process.
+Note on Zenodo: The default storage for Zenodo is currently limited to 50GB per artifact but can be extended on request Zenodo FAQ - Section Policies.
+Please, to ease the AE process, keep the size of the artifact as small as possible.

-README file has to account for these two phases and should be structured in two sections.
+README file has to account for these two phases and should be structured in two sections: “Getting Started” and “Detailed Instructions”

 - the artifact’s requirements;

-- and detail the steps required to check for the basic functionality of the artifact.
+- the steps to check the basic functionality of the artifact.

-For the requirements, please keep in mind that reviewers could use a different operating system and, in general, a different environment than yours.
+For the requirements, please consider that the AE reviewers could use a different operating system and, likely, a different environment than yours.
 If you decide to, for example, submit only the source code of a tool, ensure that all the requirements are documented and widely available.
-If the artifact is a virtual machine or container, the instructions should contain detailed instructions on how to run the image or container.
+If the artifact is packaged as a virtual machine or a container, the section should contain detailed instructions on how to run the image or container.

-Those are the main requirements to achieve the “Artifacts Evaluated – Functional” badge.
+Meeting the above requirements is necessary to achieve the “Artifacts Evaluated – Functional” badge.

 - The artifact is highly automated and easy to use.

-- It is comprehensively documented, and the documentation describes plausible scenarios on how it could be extended.
+- The artifact is comprehensively documented.
+The documentation describes plausible scenarios on how it could be extended.
+Providing an example extension is a plus.

 - The artifact contains all means necessary such that others can extend it.
 For example, a tool artifact includes its source code, all not commonly available requirements, and a working description of compiling it.
 Container or virtual machines with all requirements are preferred.